Pinako User Guide

 Synced Devices Panel Pinako Pro

-Click any device in the list to load that device's current tree in the secondary panel.
-You can browse that device's tabs and drag any of them into your own main tree.
-This is useful when you want to access and pull tabs you had open on your phone or tablet directly into your desktop tree, or access another computer's browsing session without going to that machine or having to actively send yourself links from that computer.
+Click any device in the list to load that device's current state in the secondary panel.
+For a paired desktop or web portal device, you can browse that device's tree and drag any tab into your own main tree.
+This is useful when you want to access another computer's browsing session without going to that machine or having to actively send yourself links from that computer.

 Connecting Mobile Devices

-Pinako can display tabs from your phone or tablet, letting you pull them into your desktop tree.
-This works by reading from your browser's built-in device sync, so there are two requirements:
+Pinako displays tabs and bookmarks from your phone or tablet by reading from your browser's built-in device sync.
+Two requirements:

-2. Tab sync must be enabled in the browser on both devices, with both signed in to the same account.
+- Tab sync and bookmark sync must both be enabled in the browser on both devices, with both signed in to the same account.
+Tab sync powers the Active Tabs view; bookmark sync powers the Mobile Bookmarks view.

 The following browser pairs are supported: